The Movie Waffler New to Netflix - SCREAM VI | The Movie Waffler

 Scream VI poster

 Despite being a big fan of slasher movies, I've never been able to get on board with the Scream franchise.
 It's chiefly because I've never liked the whodunit format.
-Give me the Columbo format of revealing the killer in the opening scene and I'm happy, as it allows me, and the rest of the audience, to know exactly when characters are in danger, and who from.
+Give me the Columbo format of revealing the killer in the opening scene and I'm happy, as it allows me, and the rest of the audience, to know exactly when characters are in danger, and from whom.
 As Hitchcock put it, if a bomb goes off it might shock the audience but if you show the bomb counting down to its detonation you can mine suspense and keep the audience on the edge of their seats for as long as you want.
 The Scream series has always been about bombs exploding; we never get to enjoy the countdown.

 That's why I became momentarily excited by the opening of Scream VI (after the fifth movie, annoyingly titled Scream, I guess we're back to numbered sequels), in which the identity of the latest Ghostface is revealed to the audience roughly five minutes in.
 Finally, a Scream movie I might be able to get behind.
 I began thinking about how great it would be to watch the characters go through the usual motions of debating whom the killer might be, when we the audience can see they're standing right there among them!!!
 Sadly, it's a fake-out, as this Ghostface is immediately dispatched by another masked killer, whose identity is as always, kept secret until the Scooby-Doo-esque climax.